ronvoluted/darktide-mods/Audio/README.md

 ## Roadmap
 - Fix slow beta implementation of `stop_file`
 - Finish implementing `is_file_playing` to check whether a file is still playing
-- Finish implementing logging utilities to crowdsource building list of known Wwise events
+- Finish implementing log-saving utilities to crowdsource building list of known Wwise events
 - Add option to toggle logging silenced sounds or not
-- Build more unit tests coverage
+- Build more unit test coverage

 ## Licences